• Skip to primary navigation

 Instructions

-• Preheat oven to 350° F. Line baking sheets with parchment paper.
-Insert desired disc into cookie press.
+• Preheat oven to 350° F. Insert desired disc into cookie press.

 • Slice 1 cup (2 sticks) of butter into chunks.
 Place in a medium size microwave-safe bowl and microwave on high for 1 minute or until just melted.
 Slice the remaining 1 cup (2 sticks) of butter into the melted butter.
 Allow to stand for 5 minutes, until softened, and stir to a creamy, pourable consistency.